Phat32/Lioranboard-1-Json-to-2/README.md

 # Lioranboard 1 Json to 2
 A WPF tool to convert the exported JSON from Lioranboard 1 to the format used in Lioranboard 2

-# This tool is a work in progress
-So far it seems to be working as expected but not everything has been fully tested.
-Please save often and check the buttons in LB2 before going too far and please report any issues you run across
+# Important things that you need to address post import to LB2
+- The variable system in LB2 works very different from LB1, allowing for local and global variables.
+The converter makes all variables global, as they were in LB1.
+For more info, check the [lioranboard.ca](https://lioranboard.ca) website.
+- In LB2, variables and arrays (stacks) need to be initialized before anything can be added to them.
+If your button crashes or doesn't work the way you want it to, this is likely why.
+- The pull values in Math: Trigger Pull aren't converted.
+Please look into these yourself and select what you need from the dropdown.
+- All Button commands are disabled by the converter as the button ID will not match and risks triggering the wrong button on accident.
+You can enable the commands again via the 'Off' check on the right.

 # Usage
-Super simple, download the latest [release](https://github.com/Phat32/Lioranboard-1-Json-to-2/releases) (currently 0.0.10 at time of writing)
+Download the latest [release](https://github.com/Phat32/Lioranboard-1-Json-to-2/releases) (currently 0.0.10 at time of writing)

 Extract the contents and run **Lioranboard 1 Json to 2.exe**

 The tool itself is super straight forward, 2 boxes and 2 buttons and a checkbox

 ![Screnshot of the tool](https://user-images.githubusercontent.com/10120690/156736325-43b69612-82f8-461c-8eb0-cb8f2a262842.png)

 Open Lioranboard 1 and find the button you want to copy to LB2, right click it and select **Export JSON** just near the bottom